bonny/WordPress-Simple-History/code.md

 Since I always forget what standards I use in different projects this file is here to remind me about the standards I use in this project:

-- PHP coding standard: [PSR12()] because that's the standard that I use in other projects.
+Code standards is updated to WordPress own (used to be PSR 12).

+Uses composer package `dealerdirect/phpcodesniffer-composer-installer` to find PHP_CodeSniffer rules automagically.
+Just run `composer install` and then `vendor/bin/phpcs`.

+Use PHP 7 for now, the WordPress rules crashes on PHP 8 so far (bug fixed but no version with fix released).

 - `phpcs.xml.dist` is the config used.

 - Formatting:
   phpcbf to fix errors and warning.